 - All medications that are given in a hospital.

 - Operating room, anaesthetics and all surgical supplies.

 - Occupational therapy, physiotherapy and speech therapy services.

 - Dietetic (diet and nutrition) counseling.

 Personal Home Care

-Residents of Manitoba are eligible for personal home care benefits; newcomers are eligible after residing in the province for 24 consecutive months.
+Residents who have always resided in Manitoba are eligible for personal home care benefits; newcomers are eligible after residing in the province for 24 consecutive months.
 An assessment panel must determine that you require personal home care in order to receive insured benefits, which include: